 Additionally, virtual inspections can be conducted in many areas across several trades.
-Whether using simple technology such as FaceTime $^{\text{TM}}$ or Zoom $^{\text{TM}}$, or more sophisticated solutions such as Librestream $^{\text{TM}}$, virtual inspections allow the inspectors to conduct their work from the safety of their home.
+Whether using simple technology such as FaceTime TM or Zoom TM , or a variety of more sophisticated solutions virtual inspections allow the inspectors to conduct their work from the safety of their home.